asarayja/clean_connect_launcher/readme_norsk.md

 ✅ F3 button to switch servers when multiple servers are added ✅ F3 button to switch servers when multiple servers are added 🎮 Grafikkinnstillinger
-✅ Programmet lar deg enkelt konfigurere grafikk- og lydinnstillinger for FiveM/GTA V direkte fra launcheren:
-Førstegangsoppsett

-Under første oppstart vil du se en "Graphics"-knapp Klikk for å velge mellom forhåndsdefinerte presets:
+✅ The program allows you to easily configure graphics and sound settings for FiveM/GTA V directly from the launcher:
+Initial Setup

+On first startup, you will see a "Graphics" button Click to choose between predefined presets:
-Lav ✅ - Optimal for svake maskiner
+Low ✅ - Optimal for weak machines
-Medium ✅ - Balanse mellom ytelse og kvalitet
-Høy ✅ - For maskiner med god ytelse
+Medium ✅ - Balance between performance and quality High ✅ - For machines with good performance
-Ultra ✅ - Max kvalitet (kun for kraftige maskiner)
+Ultra ✅ - Max quality (only for powerful machines)

-Etter oppsett

-Åpne innstillinger via hovedvinduet
-Klikk "Graphics"-knappen
-Velg ønsket preset og bekreft

-Viktig merknad
-⚠️ For at endringene skal aktiveres fullt ut:
+After Setup

+Open settings via the main window
+Click the "Graphics" button
+Select the desired preset and confirm

+Important Note
+⚠️ For the changes to be fully activated:

-Start GTA V i historiemodus etter endring
+Start GTA V in story mode after making changes
-Åpne innstillinger i FiveM og trykk "OK" for å bekrefte

-Hva endres?
-Programmet oppdaterer følgende i gta5_settings.xml:

-Skjermoppløsning og vindusmodus ✅
+Open settings in FiveM and press "OK" to confirm

+What is Changed?
+The program updates the following in gta5_settings.xml:

+Screen resolution and window mode ✅
-Skyggekvalitet ✅
+Shadow quality ✅
-Teksturdetaljer ✅
+Texture details ✅
-Vann- og gresseffekter ✅
+Water and grass effects ✅
 Anti-aliasing ✅
-Lydinnstillinger (inkl. mikrofon) ✅
+Sound settings (including microphone) ✅

 🖼️
-For streamere
+For Streamers
-🎥 Bruk "Medium" eller "Høy"-preset for:
+🎥 Use "Medium" or "High" preset for:

-Stabil ytelse under streaming ✅
+Stable performance during streaming ✅
-God bildekvalitet for seerne ✅
+Good image quality for viewers ✅
-Balansert ressursbruk ✅
-Anbefalte innstillinger:
+Balanced resource usage ✅
+Recommended settings:
-Deaktiver dybdeskarphet (DoF) for bedre lesbarhet ✅ Bruk FXAA istedenfor TXAA for mindre "ghosting" ✅
+Disable depth of field (DoF) for better readability ✅ Use FXAA instead of TXAA for less "ghosting" ✅

-Hardware-anbefalinger

-Grafikkortklasse
-Anbefalt preset

-Integrert grafikk
+Hardware Recommendations

+Graphics Card Class
+Recommended Preset

+Integrated Graphics
-Lav ✅
+Low ✅

 GTX 1060/RX 580